tvdsluijs/py_pwned/README.rst

 What packages does this script uses
 -----------------------------------

--  tableprint
--  progress
 -  cfscrape
+-  validate\_email
+-  hashlib

 You can also install them by hand

--  pip install progress
--  pip install tableprint
 -  pip install cfscrape

-OR

--  pip3 install tableprint
--  pip3 install progress
+-  pip install validate\_email
--  pip3 install cfscrape
+-  pip install hashlib

 How to use
 ----------